 Group 17 Elements

 The elements of group 17 are found only in the combined state and are highly reactive.
-The elements that belong to this group are Fluorine, Chlorine, Bromine, Iodine, Astatine.
-Their highest oxidation state is +7 whereas common oxidation state is -1.
+The elements that belong to this group are Fluorine, Chlorine, Bromine, Iodine, and Astatine.
+Their highest oxidation state is +7, whereas the common oxidation state is -1.

 Group 18 Elements